Adult Survivors Support

 The project will fund support for survivors of childhood trauma in the Glasgow area, where we and other professionals have identified a gap in services.
 The support will offer counselling, advocacy and groupwork for survivors with lived experience of childhood abuse and trauma.

 Charity information: Wellbeing Scotland

-Provide services in the Glasgow area
+Provide outreach homeless support services in the Glasgow area

 Email updates on the project will be available, as well as our regular social media updates.
 Donors will further be offered our end of year reports, which detail statistics, including; client ranges accessing the service within the year, satisfaction reports and important data figures

 Amount Heading Description £6,500 Staff 7 hour development worker to develop and deliver service £1,500 Volunteers training volunteers to increase counselling support £1,000 Overheads project costs such as communications equipment £1,000 Training providing trauma training to homeless project workers

 The project would be located in the Glasgow area, working initially with accommodation services within the Simon Community but potentially expanding to include support to other homelessness services.
 Glasgow has a particularly high prevalence of homelessness Over 190,000 Glaswegians (just under 32% of the city’s population) reside in the 10% of most deprived areas making poverty an additional barrier.